-If someone is taking you to or from the airport, he or she can request an escort pass from your airline.
+A person taking you to or from the airport can request an escort pass from your airline.
 Escort passes look like boarding passes.
 Airline employees issue them at the check-in counter.
 With an escort pass, your companion can go with you to your departure gate or meet you at your arrival gate.
 Not all airlines issue escort passes at every airport, so you should plan on using wheelchair assistance on your own in case your companion cannot get an escort pass.

 How to Resolve Wheelchair Assistance Problems

-The biggest problem with airport wheelchair assistance is its popularity.
-Many passengers use this service, and, over the years, airlines have also noticed that some passengers who do not really need wheelchair assistance use it to bypass airport security screening lines.
+The biggest problem with airport wheelchair assistance is popularity.
+Many passengers use this service, and airlines have also noticed that some passengers who do not need wheelchair assistance use it to bypass security screening lines.
 Because of these factors, you may have to wait a while for your wheelchair attendant to arrive.
-This issue is best resolved by giving yourself plenty of time to check in and go through security.
+This issue is best resolved by giving yourself enough time to check in and go through security.

-Although airlines prefer to have 48 to 72 hours' notice if you need wheelchair assistance, you can ask for a wheelchair when you arrive at the airport check-in counter.
-Arrive early enough to check in for your flight, wait for a wheelchair attendant, go through airport security and get to your gate on time.
+Although airlines prefer to have 48 to 72 hours' notice, you can ask for a wheelchair when you arrive at the airport check-in counter.
+Arrive early enough to check in for your flight, wait for a wheelchair attendant, go through airport security and get to your gate.

 If you encounter any type of problem before or during your flight(s), ask to speak with your airline's Complaints Resolution Official (CRO).
 Airlines in the US must have a CRO on duty, either in person or via telephone.
 The CRO's job is to resolve disability-related issues.